aleherse/katas/02-codebreaker/doc/01_starts_game.md

     }

 Running phpspec now it will ask us to create the `getCommandName` method, answer yes.
 Now if we execute phpspec again we end with a failing example.

+If we change the getCommandName method to this we will find a passing example

+    use Symfony\Component\Console\Input\InputInterface;

+    public function getCommandName(InputInterface $input)
+    {
+        return 'codebreaker';
+    }